ctnava/rxtechnotes/3_access_to_drugs.md

 | **Copy 3** | Blue  | **Pharmacy (purchaser)** keeps on file |

 - The pharmacy must keep Copy 3 and a record of the quantity received and the date received.
-- All copies must be kept on file for 2 years federally (California requires 3 years).
+- All copies must be kept on file for 2 years federally (California requires 3 years). **Schedule II records must be kept for 7 years**.
 - If a DEA Form 222 is voided, incomplete, or has errors, it must be marked void and retained—never destroyed.
 - In CSOS (electronic format), each order is digitally signed and tracked, with strict encryption and audit trails.